alex-orkuma/cybercog/content/post/using-ansible-to-manage-two-aws-ubuntu-servers.md

 ssh-keygen
 {{< / highlight >}}
 The utility prompts you to select a location for the keys.
 By default, the keys are stored in the ~/.ssh directory with the filenames id_rsa for the private key and id_rsa.pub for the public key.
 Using the default locations allows your SSH client to automatically find your SSH keys when authenticating, so we recommend accepting them by pressing ENTER.

+###  Upload the SSH Public Key to the Ubuntu servers to be controlled.
+Generally speaking there are many ways this can be done, however some demand certain conditions are met.